eikoshelev/git-sync/README.md

     	Timeout for check update, default — 1m
 ```

-* git-sync defaults to using environment variables (for docker/kubernetes) if the flags are not explicitly set at startup:
+* git-sync defaults to using environment variables if the flags are not explicitly set at startup:

 | **env variable**   | **flag** | **example** |
 |:---------------|:------|:--------|